panubo/docker-sshd/README.md

 ## Custom Scripts

-Executable shell scripts and binaries can be mounted or copied  to `/etc/entrypoint.d` inside the container.
-These scripts will be run when the container is launched but before sshd is started.
-A common use case is to adjust the ownership and permissions of files (for example, public SSH keys) so that sshd will read them.
+Executable shell scripts and binaries can be mounted or copied in to `/etc/entrypoint.d`.
+These will be run when the container is launched but before sshd is started.
+These can be used to customise the behaviour of the container.

 ## Usage Example